infinit/elle/readme.md

 ```bash
 sudo pip3 install elle/drake/requirements.txt # Install Drake dependencies.
 ```
+> *Note:* If you don't want Drake dependencies to be installed on your system, you should consider using [virtualenv](https://virtualenv.pypa.io/en/stable/installation).

-Then, go to _build/<architecture> where you can find a generic Drake configuration script.
+Then, change directory to `_build/<architecture>` where you can find a generic Drake configuration script.

 #### Linux